 A plea of guilty offered readily before commencement of trial usually results in a discount of anywhere up to a third of the sentence that would otherwise be imposed after a full trial.
-Having considered the sentencing guidelines and the current sentencing practice in relation to offences of this nature, I consider the sentences proposed for each count in the plea agreement entered into by the accused, his counsel, and the State Attorney to be appropriate.
+Having considered the sentencing guidelines and the current sentencing practice in relation to offences of

-In accordance with Article 23 (8) of the Constitution and Regulation 15 (2) of The Constitution (Sentencing Guidelines for Courts of Judicature) (Practice) Directions, 2013, to the effect that the court should deduct the period spent on remand from the sentence considered appropriate, after all factors have been taken into account, I observe that the convict has been in custody since 18th October, 2016 and I hereby take into account and set off two years and one month as the period the convict has already spent on remand.
-I therefore sentence the convict to a term of imprisonment of twelve (12) years and eleven (11) months in respect of Count 1; and imprisonment of twelve (12) years and eleven (11) months in respect of Count 2.
-Both sentences are to run concurrently and are to be served starting today.

-Having been convicted and sentenced on his own plea of guilty, the convict is advised that he has a right of appeal against the legality and severity of these sentences, within a period of fourteen days.
+- 20 this nature, I consider the sentence proposed in the plea agreement entered into by the accused, his counsel, and the State Attorney to be appropriate.
+In accordance with Article 23 (8) of the Constitution and Regulation 15 (2) of The Constitution (Sentencing Guidelines for Courts of Judicature) (Practice) Directions, 2013, to the effect that the court should deduct the period spent on remand from the sentence considered appropriate, after all factors have been taken into account, I observe that the convict has been in custody since 9th February, 2018 and I hereby take - into account, i observe that the convict has been in custody since 9-1 rebruary, 2010 and 1 hereby take into account and set off nine months as the period the convict has already spent on remand.
+I therefore sentence the convict to a term of imprisonment of eleven (11) years and three (3) months to be served starting today.
+Having been convicted and sentenced on his own plea of guilty, the convict is advised that he has a right of appeal against the legality and severity of this sentence, within a period of fourteen days. - 3

-Dated at Gulu this 20th day of November, 2018 Stephen Mubiru

-25 Judge, 20th November, 2018.
+Dated at Gulu this 23rd day of November, 2018 Stephen Mubiru Judge, 23rd November, 2018.